protolambda/muskoka-server/upload/README.md

     - set form value: `spec-verion`
     - set form `pre` to a file
     - set form `blocks` to a list of files
- - creates a firestore entry with unique ID, in kind `transition_task`
+ - creates a firestore entry with unique ID, in collection `transitions`
  - uploads input data to `muskoka-transitions` bucket (`<spec-version>/<key>/{pre.ssz, block_%d.ssz}`)
  - emits JSON event to pus-sub with `spec-version:string`, `key:string`, `blocks:int`